nachocaru/xaprb.com/content/blog/2008-04-04-kickfire-stream-processing-sql-queries.md

 This is not a new idea.
 If you've worked with modern graphics cards, you've seen this in action.
 Programming languages like <a href="http://en.wikipedia.org/wiki/Cg\_%28programming\_language%29">Cg</a> express the stream-processing concepts elegantly.
 If you've ever been in a classroom full of C++ programmers trying to learn Cg, you've seen how hard it is to grasp this different approach.
 Essentially, graphics programming on one of these chips is a series of transformations, not a series of instructions.
 You input some vertexes at one end of the processor, and you tell the chip to do some matrix multiplies and so on.
 Out pops the result at the other end.

-If this doesn't sound much different from instructions&#8230; well, meditate on it.
+If this doesn't sound much different from instructions... well, meditate on it.
 It's like an assembly line, but nobody leaves their station along the conveyor belt.
 In a traditional CPU, the "person" at the conveyor *constantly* leaves to go get the materials he needs.

 Kickfire runs in commodity hardware, and it is just one or two servers, not racks full.
 Like many other systems designed for large amounts of data, it uses a column data store.
 Unlike many other systems, it uses an industry standard interconnect and a custom pluggable MySQL storage engine.